Postgraduate Diploma, MRes

 A suite of MRes courses has been developed concurrently by six subject areas:

 These courses have a shared core of four modules in generic research skills, plus specialist disciplinary modules and a range of options.
 They combine high quality with flexibility and choice for students.
 Employability is another important focus, with the opportunity for a research placement offered to all MRes students.

 This course prepares students for undertaking social research and evaluation, leading to careers in research, research management and commissioning or using research.
 The MRes offers a combination of high quality, flexibility and choice.
 It is also focused on the employability of its graduates.
 Research work of the 100+ staff and postgraduate students at Stirling is supported by a state-of-the-art Information & Communication Technologies room, one of the best in the UK.

 The MRes/Postgraduate Diploma Criminological Research provides training in the methods and approaches used in criminological research.
 The objectives are to:

-The MRes/Postgraduate Diploma in Applied Social Research comprises seven compulsory taught modules, one further taught module option and (for the MRes) a dissertation.
+The MRes/Postgraduate Diploma in Criminological Research comprises five compulsory taught modules, one further taught module option and (for the MRes) a dissertation.

-The compulsory modules are: The Nature of Enquiry; Research Design and Process; Quantitative Data Analysis; Qualitative Data Analysis; Criminological Perspectives; Criminalisation, Social Control and Human Rights; Research Methods in Criminology and Socio-legal Studies.
+The compulsory modules are: Research Design and Process; Introduction to IT and Library Services; Quantitative Data Analysis; Qualitative Data Analysis; Criminological Perspectives; Research Methods in Criminology and Socio-legal Studies.